Say hello to the only appetizer you need for Thanksgiving.

 - freshly ground black pepper

 - Heat a large skillet over medium heat, then add two tablespoons olive oil (or butter).
 When hot, add onions.
 Cook, stirring often and adjusting temperature as needed so they don’t brown too quickly.
 When the onions begin to stick to the bottom, add 2 tablespoons of water and stir.
 Repeat as needed, cooking the onions over medium to medium-low heat for about an hour, until caramelized.
-Season with 1 tablespoon salt and 1 teaspoon pepper, then set aside to cool.
+Season with 1 tsp salt and ¼ tsp pepper, then set aside to cool.

-- Add a few pieces of roasted squash and a few dried cranberries to each piece.
-Drizzle with balsamic vinegar (or balsamic reduction, if you have time to reduce it) and honey.
-Season with a little freshly ground black pepper, top with chives, and serve.
+- Add a few pieces of roasted squash and a couple dried cranberries on top.
+Drizzle with balsamic vinegar (or balsamic reduction and honey.
+Season with a little freshly ground black pepper, top with chives, then serve.